Ab-initio QCD calculations impact the inference of the neutron-star-matter equation of state: Results

 Despite these changes on the $\epsilon$-$p$ and $c_s^2$ processes, the QCD input has only a small effect in the $M$-$R$ plane, as seen in \cref{fig:MR}a.
 This renders it difficult to impose similar constraints on the EoS using $M$-$R$ -measurements only.
 The main effect of the QCD input in the $M$-$R$ plane is to reduce the maximal masses reached in stable NSs, see \cref{fig:MR}b.

 As remarked above, after imposing the pulsar and $\tilde \Lambda$ inputs, the QCD input implies that the binary merger product in GW170817 was a BH.
 Similar predictions can be made for other potential binary-NS events with different mass configurations.
-We conduct the same analysis as in \cref{sec:BH-hyp} above for different potential binaries characterized by parameters $\mathcal{M}_\mathrm{chirp}$ and $q$, and show our results in \cref{fig:bh_pred}.
+We conduct the same analysis as in Sec.~\ref{sec:BH-hyp} above for different potential binaries characterized by parameters $\mathcal{M}_\mathrm{chirp}$ and $q$, and show our results in \cref{fig:bh_pred}.
 We find that the QCD input enhances the posterior probability of forming a BH in any given event, e.g.~predicting that binary collisions of equal-mass NSs will produce a BH with greater than $95\%$ ($68\%$) credence for masses $M \geq 1.38 M_\odot$ ($M \geq 1.25 M_\odot$).

 Finally, we note that while our prior ensemble contains a large number of EoSs that admit twin stars with multiple stable branches, the mass measurements give a vanishing weight to EoSs with multiple stable branches.
+We note however, that this finding is not in contradiction with other works [e.g.~\citet{Benic:2014jia,Christian:2019qer,Christian:2021uhd}] finding twin-star solutions.
+These works utilize more specific EoS parametrizations including explicit strong first-order transitions, which are approximated by smooth but rapidly changing functions and have a small prior weight in our analysis.